mndzkrn/group-project/readme.md

 Wednesday

-Contributed to by Jane Doe, Code Ninja
+Contributed to by Karen Mendoza, Code Ninja